awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 1. Run the aws codecommit get\-differences command, specifying:
    + The name of the AWS CodeCommit repository \(with the `--repository-name` option\)\.
    + The commit specifiers you want to get information about\.
 Only `--after-commit-specifier` is required\.
-If you do not specify `--before-commit-specifier`, all files current as of the `--after-commit-specifier` will be shown\.
+If you do not specify `--before-commit-specifier`, all files current as of the `--after-commit-specifier` are shown\.

    For example, to view information about the differences between commits with the IDs `317f8570EXAMPLE` and `4c925148EXAMPLE` in an AWS CodeCommit repository named `MyDemoRepo`: